-Check out this page of examples: what is acceptable/unacceptable paraphrasing.
+Check out this page of examples: what

 (Indiana University Writing Tutorial Services)